Cascais Intro > Cascais Sights > 1 Week in Cascais > Cascais Beaches > Day Trip to Cascais > Lisbon to Cascais

-Between these sights are grand 19th century homes, pleasant parks (Parque Marechal Carmona) and a selection of other free museums (Sea Museum, Centro Cultural and the Santa Marta Lighthouse).
-There are sufficient sights in Cascais to fill a full day of sightseeing.
+There are sufficient sights in Cascais to fill a full day of sightseeing, and this is why it is a popular day trip from Lisbon.
 Estoril has a single main attraction; the Casino, and there are almost no historic buildings in Estoril.

 Cascais or Estoril for tourist facilities?

-In the pretty centre of Cascais (the Largo de Camões) there is a wide range of restaurants serving traditional Portuguese cuisine or popular foreign foods such as Italian, Chinese, Indian or British.
-There are also a good number of bars and late night clubs.
+In the historic centre of Cascais (the Largo de Camões) there is a wide range of restaurants serving traditional Portuguese cuisine or popular foreign foods such as Italian, Chinese, Indian or British.
+There are also a good number of bars and late-night clubs.
 Estoril has less choice than Cascais and the night-time entertainment is focused around the casino.

 The shops and restaurants of central Cascais